decentralized-identity/OpenPgpSignature2019/README.md

 ## Motivation

 OpenPGP is a standard that defines formats for encryption keys and messages.
 By providing a Linked Data Signature suite that uses OpenPGP we can leverage a more established standard to support an emerging one (Linked Data Signatures).
 A Linked Data Signature Suite for OpenPGP also enables OpenPGP to be used as a building block for other standards, such as Decentralized Identifiers.

+## Details

+This signature suite follows the approach taken by [RsaSignature2017](https://github.com/transmute-industries/RsaSignature2017), and [EcdsaKoblitzSignature2016](https://github.com/transmute-industries/EcdsaKoblitzSignature2016).

+Addionally it supports custom attribute for signature, and compaction and expansion to save space from PGP Armor.

 ## W3C Links